Marvel Cinematic Universe: The Infinity Saga films

 To raise capital, the studio secured funding from a seven-year, $525 million revolving credit facility with Merrill Lynch.
-Marvel planned to release individual films for their main characters and then merge them in a crossover film; Arad, who resigned in 2006, doubted this strategy would work.
+Arad, who resigned in 2006, doubted the shared universe strategy would work.
 He insisted that his reputation helped secure the initial financing.
-In 2007, Feige was named studio chief.
+In 2007, Feige was named studio chief and president.
 To preserve its artistic integrity, Marvel Studios formed a creative committee of six people familiar with its comic book lore: Feige, Marvel Studios co-president Louis D'Esposito, Marvel Comics' president of publishing Dan Buckley, Marvel Entertainment's chief creative officer Joe Quesada, comic book writer Brian Michael Bendis, and Marvel Entertainment president Alan Fine, who oversaw the committee.
 Feige initially referred to the shared narrative continuity of the films as the "Marvel Cinema Universe", but later used the term "Marvel Cinematic Universe".
 Since the franchise expanded to other media, some have used this phrase to only refer to the feature films.

-The MCU films are released in groups called "Phases", beginning with Phase One and Phase Two.
+The MCU films are released in groups called "Phases", beginning with Phase One (2008–2012) and Phase Two (2013–2015).
 In December 2009, the Walt Disney Company purchased Marvel Entertainment for $4 billion.
 Disney said future Marvel Studios films would be distributed by its own studio once the prior deal with Paramount expired.
-The films of Phase Three were announced at a special press event in October 2014.
+The films of Phase Three (2016–2019) were announced at a special press event in October 2014.
 By September 2015, Marvel Studios was integrated into Walt Disney Studios.
 Feige was reporting to Walt Disney Studios chairman Alan F. Horn instead of Marvel Entertainment CEO Isaac Perlmutter, and the creative committee began having only "nominal" input on the films.
 They continued to consult on Marvel Television productions, which remained under Perlmutter's control.
 All key film decisions moving forward were to be made by Feige, D'Esposito, and executive vice president Victoria Alonso.
 The studio went on to establish the Marvel Studios Parliament, a "brain trust" of long-time executives at the company who help to elevate each other's projects where possible.
-In November 2017, Feige said Avengers: Endgame (2019) would provide a definitive conclusion to the films thus far and begin a new period for the franchise.
-He later said Phase Three would conclude "The Infinity Saga".
+In November 2017, Feige said the Phase Three crossover films Avengers: Infinity War (2018) and Avengers: Endgame (2019) would provide a definitive conclusion to the films thus far and begin a new period for the franchise.
+He later said Phases One, Two, and Three were collectively known as "The Infinity Saga".